sqweelygig/supercool-servers/README.md

   * One of these is external and is subject to weather.
   * One of these is internal and is thermostatically regulated.
   * The server room does not affect the ambient environments.
+* Overcooling the server room environment will have a negligible effect on the internal temperature of computing equipment.
+	* The use of precision ventilation units can counter the risk of hot and cold spots.
+  * The computing equipment fans will slow since the same volume of cooler air will have an increased cooling effect.
+  * There is a moderate range of acceptable temperatures at the inlet of a server
 * Thermal units, such as coefficient of production and joules of thermal energy, can be eliminated from the model.
   * Passive observations measure the duty cycle required to maintain temperature differences.
   * Active observations measure the duty time required to enact temperature changes.